henrique-c-ladeira/custom-react-hooks/README.md

 ## Installation and Usage Guide

 You can copy any hooks on `'src/hooks'` to your project and use them as you like.
-This project was created with create-react-app and also can be runned on your local machine by installing node modules and running `'yarn start'`.
+This project was created with create-react-app and also can be run on your local machine by installing node modules and running `'yarn start'`.